FlavioKde/com.propydis.studio.web/README.md

 ```

+The app will be available at http://localhost:5173 by default.
+💡 Make sure the backend is running and accessible, and that your .env file points to the correct API URL.

 🧠 Notes
 - The frontend is designed to be functional and modular, focusing on clean integration with the backend.